OSCA-source/OSCA.basic/README.md

-# Introduction to the OSCA book
+# Basics of the OSCA book

 This repository contains a Bioconductor package to deploy the **Basic** subbook of the **Orchestrating Single-Cell Analysis** book.
 Install all relevant packages used in the book with: